-When we receive your EDR request it is assigned to one of our Building Inspectors.
-He will contact both you and your client.
-An attempt will be made in this first phone call to facilitate an outcome for your dispute.
+One of our Resolution Services officers will contact both you and your client.
+If your dispute is eligible for the EDR service, an attempt will be made in this first phone call to facilitate an outcome.

 What you can do to help the EDR process

-As the EDR process is about facilitation, be open and willing to reach an agreement and, if necessary, attend a site meeting.
+Have all of your information handy when our Resolution Services officer contacts you.
+As the EDR process is about facilitation, be open and willing to reach an agreement.

 Applying directly to the Queensland Civil and Administrative Tribunal (QCAT)